paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-078-trafficking-victims-protection.md

 **(b) Authorization of appropriations to the Secretary of Health and Human Services**

-(1) **Eligibility for benefits and assistance** — To carry out the purposes of sections 7104(b) and 7105(b) of this title, there are authorized to be appropriated to the Secretary of Health and Human Services $19,500,000 for each of the fiscal years 2018 through 2021, of which $3,500,000 is authorized to be appropriated for each fiscal year for the National Human Trafficking Hotline.
+(1) **Eligibility for benefits and assistance** — To carry out the purposes of sections 7104(b) and 7105(b) of this title and [section 628c of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section628c&num=0&edition=prelim), there are authorized to be appropriated to the Secretary of Health and Human Services $19,500,000 for each of the fiscal years 2018 through 2021, of which $3,500,000 is authorized to be appropriated for each fiscal year for the National Human Trafficking Hotline.

-(2) **Additional benefits for trafficking victims** — To carry out the purposes of section 7105(f) 1 of this title, there are authorized to be appropriated $8,000,000 to the Secretary of Health and Human Services for each of the fiscal years 2018 through 2021.
+(2) **Additional benefits for trafficking victims** — To carry out the purposes of section 7105(f) 1 of this title, there are authorized to be appropriated $8,000,000 to the Secretary of Health and Human Services for each of the fiscal years 2023 through 2028.

+(3) **Grants for State improvements** — To carry out the purposes of [section 20705a of title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section20705a&num=0&edition=prelim), there are authorized to be appropriated $4,000,000 to the Secretary of Health and Human Services for each of fiscal years 2022 through 2027.

 **(c) Authorization of appropriations to the Secretary of State**